“Every man has two countries; his own and France.”John F. Kennedy

 Rick Steve’s Audio Europe This app includes a vast library of Rick Steve’s audio content.
 Get cultural and travel info.
 Includes self-guided tours of top attractions and historic walks.
 A must-have.
 Find on your local app store.

 iTranslate One of the most popular Translation apps, iTranslate can translate words, phrases, and text into French.
 You can listen to translations both in male and female voices.
-Find in your app store.
+Find it in your app store.

-Google Translate We used this often to practice proper pronunciations of French words.
+Google Translate We use this often to practice proper pronunciations of French words.
 As we always encourage, it is essential to learn the basics to greet and thank people in the local language.
 Google translate was an easy app to use.
 If needed, you can enter text in English, and it will speak back in French to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Do you have a favorite France travel resource?
 Share your favorites in the comments section at the bottom of this page or